Table of contents

 Why employee retention matters

-Employee retention needs to be top of mind for any company, as the cost of losing top talent is great.
-The cost to replace an existing employee is three to four times that position’s salary and doesn’t even account for losses in valuable time, knowledge, productivity, or cultural impact.
-Constant departures of employees also impact motivation, productivity, and performance at work.
+Employee retention needs to be top of mind for any company, as the cost of losing top talent is significant.
+The cost to replace an existing employee doesn’t even account for losses in valuable time, knowledge, productivity, or cultural impact.
+It also affects motivation, productivity, and performance at work.
 Before employees quit, they may become less of a team player, do the minimum amount of work, and fail to commit to long-term deadlines.

 HR isn’t powerless, though — 42% of employee turnover is preventable.
 The key is to pinpoint the issues that may be driving employees to leave and address them before it’s too late.